SOFTS-Raw sugar on track for fourth consecutive annual gain

 SUGAR

-* Dealers noted the market continued to hover just above a band of support between 20.10 to 20.20 cents a lb.
+* Dealers noted the market continued to find support between 20.10 to 20.20 cents a lb.

 COFFEE